Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 - Gesicki has seen the ball thrown his way nine times in the red zone this season, 12.5% of his team's 72 red zone pass attempts.

-- The Dolphins have called a pass in 59.8% of their plays from scrimmage this year while staying on the ground 40.2% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Dolphins have run 59.8% passing plays and 40.2% rushing plays this season.
+They rank 24th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Gesicki's matchup with the Patriots.